rouge8/hitsearch/README.markdown

 Once the server is running, point your browser to <http://localhost:8000> and search away!

 Want to play around like an admin?
 Go to <http://localhost:8000/admin/>.
-EXPLAIN WHAT CAN BE DONE
+The username and password on our massive sample database are both 'admin'.
+From the admin page you can delete and edit objects as well as search them.
+It's easier and faster for searching than mucking around in the shell.

 EXPLAIN FEATURES ON SEARCH PAGE SPECIFICALLY BETA